HAPPY STAFF = HAPPY GUESTS

 It can be more a fun game than a contest.
-If there is a carnival encourage your team to dress up and a person with the best costume wins, for example a dinner for 2 in some of your hostel’s favouirte restaurant or a simpple bottle of a good wine.
+If there is a carnival encourage your team to dress up and a person with the best costume wins, for example, a dinner for 2 in some of your hostel’s favourite restaurant or a simple bottle of good wine.

 Another idea is making a lottery for the Christmas Eve with some nice prizes.

 You could also make an employee of the month and each month thank them for the good work.